AydenM01/blog/_posts/2022-01-25-search-engine.markdown

   - 1250000 seconds = 20833.33 minutes = 347.22 hours = 14.4 days
 - 1 billion pages
   - 125000000 seconds = 2083333.33 minutes = 34722.22 hours = 1446.75 days = 3.96 years

+### Lessons Learned
+Overall, I had a lot of fun playing with Node outside of a React context, and enjoyed creating a web crawler basically from scratch.
+I learned how to effectively track performance of Node runtimes and how to plot with a matplotlib-like npm library nodeplotlib.
+The estimation for how long it would take to crawl 1 billion pages really opened my eyes as to how much computing power companies like Google must have in order to constantly crawl the entire internet and keep their records up-to-date.

 ### References
 https://github.com/NaturalNode/natural